ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 ## 3. User: install the module

-Once the module is available, the developer can install it:
+Once the module is available, the developer can install it[^nodeversionerror]:

 ```sh
 ➜  babel-learning git:(main) ✗ npm install src/tan-liu-article/currying
 added 1 package, and audited 231 packages in 1s
 ```

+[^nodeversionerror]: when reproducing this at 2024/11/08, the command `npm install src/tan-liu-article/currying` gave me errors `EBADENGINE` by `@eslint/config-arra` with several versions of node (v20.5.0).
+The only one that worked was `v23.0.0`

 ## 4. User: run the modified babel compiler with the plugin